Albania Transport: Your Ultimate Guide to Getting Around Albania

-Bus and furgon stations
+Bus + furgon stations

 In each city, there’s either a bus station or a bus road/s.
 Albania’s bus stations are a lot less official than you think and most of the time it’s just a carpark with a whole lot of buses.

 Just scream which place you want to go and one of them will show you to the bus.
 They are not asking for a tip, they usually are the guys who help the driver fill the bus up with people.

 One for buses going south to Tirana, which is located opposite the radio station.
 The other one is on the opposite side of the big roundabout near the mosque.

-Berat, the bus station is located just outside of the city.
+The bus station is located just outside of the city.
 You will need to catch a bus, which is situated next to the petrol station (across the road from the bus station).

 Tickets: For the longer bus rides you will usually need a ticket beforehand, especially if its high-season.
 In low season you can just buy it on the day.
 For the furgons sometimes you will buy a ticket from the driver or just give him cash when you arrive at the destination.

-Is it safe?
 Yes, as long as you listen to your instincts.
 If someone pulls over and you don’t get a good feeling, then just wave them on and try again.

 Fun fact: In the summer I always hitchhiked to the clubs just out of Saranda!
 I met the funniest and craziest people by hitchhiking, some which are now good friends!